From Recovery to Renewal: Sirte’s Ibn Sina Hospital Becomes a Beacon of Medical Innovation in Libya

 Oct 22, 2025

-A Milestone for Libya’s Healthcare: The Launch of the Kidney Transplant Program
+A Milestone for Libya’s Healthcare: The Expansion of Kidney Transplant Services

-OCTOBER 2025 - (USAnews.com) In a historic moment for Libya’s healthcare system, Ibn Sina Educational Hospital in Sirte has launched the country’s first comprehensive kidney transplant program, marking a crucial turning point in Libya’s journey toward medical independence.
-On September 6, 2025, the program was officially launched following an inauguration ceremony attended by key figures from both the medical and administrative sectors.
-The event also featured members of a visiting Jordanian medical advisory team, along with hospital specialists and physicians.
+OCTOBER 2025 – (USAnews.com) – In a historic development for Libya’s healthcare system, Ibn Sina Educational Hospital in Sirte has expanded its kidney transplant services, marking a pivotal moment in the country’s continued efforts to strengthen its medical capabilities.
+The expansion was officially announced on September 6, 2025, with a ceremony attended by key figures from both the medical and administrative sectors.
+The event also featured members of a visiting Jordanian medical advisory team, alongside hospital specialists and physicians.

-This landmark achievement represents more than just a medical milestone; it underscores a broader shift in the city of Sirte, once known for its struggles, now emerging as a hub for modern healthcare and medical innovation.
-With significant support from the General Command of the Libyan Armed Forces and the National Development Agency, the program’s goal is clear: to offer life-saving kidney transplants for Libyan patients suffering from end-stage kidney disease, eliminating the need for costly and logistically complicated medical travel abroad.
+This achievement reflects the growing commitment of Sirte and Libya’s healthcare system to provide more advanced, accessible medical care for its citizens.
+With support from the General Command of the Libyan Armed Forces and the National Development Agency, the goal of this expansion is clear: to offer life-saving kidney transplants for Libyan patients suffering from end-stage kidney disease.

 Sirte’s Renaissance: A City Transformed Through Healthcare

 Located along Libya’s central Mediterranean coast, Sirte has long been associated with conflict and reconstruction.
-However, this new era of healthcare advancement paints a different picture—one of renewal, resilience, and modernization.
-In this period of transformation, Ibn Sina Educational Hospital stands at the heart of Sirte’s revival, evolving from a modest regional facility into one of Libya’s most advanced medical centers.
+However, this new chapter of healthcare advancement marks a fresh narrative—one of resilience, renewal, and modernization.
+Ibn Sina Educational Hospital now stands at the forefront of Sirte’s transformation, evolving into one of Libya’s most advanced medical centers.

-The hospital’s newly renovated operating theaters, state-of-the-art hemodialysis units, and a growing team of trained specialists reflect a commitment to providing world-class care in the heart of Libya.
-The kidney transplant program is just the latest achievement in the city’s efforts to strengthen both its medical infrastructure and its role as a leader in healthcare innovation in the region.
+With newly renovated operating theaters, state-of-the-art hemodialysis units, and a growing team of trained specialists, the hospital is solidifying its role as a key healthcare provider in the country.
+The kidney transplant program is just the latest step in the city’s broader effort to bolster both its medical infrastructure and its position as a leader in healthcare development.

-A New Era in Libyan Healthcare: The Kidney Transplant Program
+A New Chapter in Libyan Healthcare: The Kidney Transplant Services

-The newly launched kidney transplant program has already achieved remarkable success in its initial operational phase, performing several kidney transplants, all with positive outcomes.
-This milestone was made possible by the combined efforts of a Libyan-Jordanian medical team, which brought a wealth of expertise to the hospital, ensuring that these delicate procedures were carried out with the utmost precision and care.
+The newly expanded kidney transplant services have already achieved significant success, with several kidney transplants performed in the initial phase, all with positive outcomes.
+The program was made possible by the expertise of a Libyan-Jordanian medical team, ensuring the procedures were conducted with precision and care.

-The program also introduces a range of key medical innovations, including laparoscopic donor nephrectomy, a minimally invasive procedure that reduces postoperative pain and accelerates recovery for living kidney donors.
-The ability to treat highly sensitized and immunologically complex patients further elevates Ibn Sina Hospital’s standing in the region, showcasing its growing technical capabilities.
+The initiative also introduces a range of advanced medical procedures, including laparoscopic donor nephrectomy, a minimally invasive technique that reduces postoperative pain and speeds up recovery for living kidney donors.
+The ability to treat highly sensitized and immunologically complex patients further elevates Ibn Sina Hospital’s capabilities, showcasing its growing technical expertise.

 Regional Collaboration: Bridging Knowledge and Expertise

-A critical component of the success of Libya’s kidney transplant program is the collaboration with the Arab Renal Care Group from Jordan.
-This partnership not only strengthens Libya’s medical ties with its regional neighbors but also emphasizes the importance of knowledge transfer and cooperation in advancing healthcare standards.
-The program is overseen by Dr. Ali Khalifa Al-Jaroushi, CEO of Ibn Sina Educational Hospital; Dr. Omran Aburqiqa, Director of the Transplant and Urology Program; and Dr. Mohammed Aboalgasem, Head of the Nephrology Department.
-Their collective leadership has been instrumental in making this long-awaited transplant program a reality.
+A key aspect of the success of Libya’s kidney transplant program is its collaboration with the Arab Renal Care Group from Jordan.
+This partnership emphasizes the importance of knowledge exchange and cooperation in advancing healthcare standards across the region.
+The program is led by Dr. Ali Khalifa Al-Jaroushi, CEO of Ibn Sina Educational Hospital; Dr. Omran Aburqiqa, Director of the Transplant and Urology Program; and Dr. Mohammed Aboalgasem, Head of the Nephrology Department.
+Their leadership has been critical in expanding the hospital’s kidney transplant services.

 Libya has long faced some of the highest rates of chronic kidney disease and dialysis dependency in North Africa.
-For decades, patients had no choice but to travel abroad to countries like Egypt, Jordan, and Tunisia for kidney transplant surgeries, often at great financial and emotional cost.
-The launch of the kidney transplant program in Sirte marks a turning point in Libya’s healthcare development, bringing life-saving care closer to home for Libyan citizens.
+The expansion of the kidney transplant program at Ibn Sina Educational Hospital represents a significant step forward in providing life-saving care closer to home for Libyan citizens.

-By establishing a sustainable local kidney transplant program, Libya is taking a bold step toward medical independence and strengthening its national health infrastructure.
-In the future, Ibn Sina Hospital plans to expand its services and become a regional center for training and research in organ transplantation.
-The program is also pursuing official accreditation from the International Renal Care Association, further solidifying its position as a leader in medical excellence.
+By expanding local transplant services, Libya is taking a bold step toward improving its national healthcare infrastructure.
+Ibn Sina Hospital plans to further expand its services, aiming to become a regional center for training and research in organ transplantation.
+The program is also pursuing accreditation from the International Renal Care Association, reinforcing its commitment to medical excellence.

 Sirte’s Resilience: From Recovery to Leadership in Medical Innovation

-The transformation of Sirte from a city devastated by conflict to one of the most advanced medical centers in the region is a powerful symbol of resilience and renewal.
-The launch of the kidney transplant program is a testament to the ongoing recovery efforts in Libya, where healthcare advancements are playing a key role in rebuilding the nation’s future.
+The transformation of Sirte—from a city ravaged by conflict to a hub of medical innovation—serves as a powerful symbol of resilience and renewal.
+The expansion of the kidney transplant program is a testament to the ongoing recovery efforts in Libya, where healthcare improvements are integral to rebuilding the nation’s future.

-As Ibn Sina Educational Hospital continues to grow, the city of Sirte is increasingly seen as a symbol of hope and progress.
-This shift in narrative, from a city once marked by instability to one now leading in specialized healthcare, offers a powerful example of how investment in healthcare can drive broader societal recovery.
+As Ibn Sina Educational Hospital continues to grow, Sirte increasingly stands as a beacon of hope and progress.
+This shift in narrative—from a city once defined by instability to one now excelling in specialized healthcare—highlights how investing in healthcare can drive broader societal recovery.

 A New Vision for Libya’s Future: Medical Excellence and Innovation

-The success of Sirte’s kidney transplant program is more than just a milestone for the city; it is a national triumph for Libya’s healthcare system.
-It is proof that the country, despite its challenges, is capable of achieving medical excellence.
-As Sirte continues to rebuild and redefine its future, it is clear that healthcare innovation will be at the center of this transformation.
-By focusing on both patient care and medical education, the program represents a step toward a brighter, healthier future for Libya.
+The success of the kidney transplant program in Sirte represents not just a milestone for the city, but also a national triumph for Libya’s healthcare system.
+It demonstrates that, despite the country’s challenges, Libya is capable of achieving medical excellence.
+As Sirte continues to rebuild and redefine its future, healthcare innovation will remain central to its transformation, paving the way for a healthier future for Libya.

 Supporting Libya’s Healthcare Evolution